Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 November 2025 04.25.13 UTC
+- WIB: Sabtu, 22 November 2025 05.29.40 UTC
-- WITA: Sabtu, 22 November 2025 05.25.13 UTC
+- WITA: Sabtu, 22 November 2025 06.29.40 UTC
-- WIT: Sabtu, 22 November 2025 06.25.13 UTC
+- WIT: Sabtu, 22 November 2025 07.29.40 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: inspirational
+Kategori: nature